UCLOrengoGroup/cath-tools-seqscan/README.md

-    --host=String  Host to use for API requests (default: beta.cathdb.info) --out=String   Directory to output alignments (default ./) --max_aln      Maximum number of alignments to output (default: 5)
+    --host=String  Host to use for API requests (default: beta.cathdb.info) --out=String   Directory to output alignments (default ./) --max_aln      Maximum number of alignments to output (default: 5) --max_hits     Maximum number of hits to report (default: 50)

     --usage        show a short help message
     -h             show a compact help message